cockroachlabs/open-sourced-interview-process/SalesExercises.md

 ## **Title: Campaign Process - Customer Outreach**

 **Overview:** Please create an outbound campaign of 3-5 steps funneling into the sales flow.

-Pick one company that you identified in your take-home and choose one person from the company that you would be communicating with.
+**Setup:** Pick one company that you identified in your take-home and choose one person from the company that you would be communicating with.
+You will then build out an email campaign with messaging and intended actions for the person you identified.

 ## **Title: Project Management - Customer Outreach**